ddremund/PBC-Chicago-Capstone-2015/Capstone/writeup.md

 ```
 We can join data from both tables to see where they are used based on state.

-In order to answer the above queries, we introduced two new tables that help to satisfy these queries.
+In order to the above query, we introduced a new table to hold the output data

-Used to satisfy Query 1:
 ```CQL
 CREATE TABLE retail.num_times_fraud_cc_used_in_diff_state (
     dummy text,